EphraimFriedman/Restaurant-review/part-2/README.md

 1. User fills out and submits the form which then redirects them to a page which shows the newly-created `Post`.
 1. It is possible to like a `Post` by clicking the "Like" button.
-Clicking it sends data to the server and re-renders the page (showing the incremented like count).
+Clicking it sends data to the server and re-renders the page (showing the like count incremented by 1).

 The animated gif here should provide some demonstration of how this works: